|

 in Quebec.
 They have plenty of Masses and other liturgies,

-often.
-It all depends on the need, as the bishop decides.
 7. Why did Cardinal Bernardin permit this Oratory?
 Most Rev. Raymond Goedert was vicar general in 1998.
 In that capacity, he formulated the statuta,

 the foundational principles of the oratory.
 In that document,